Keko787/Pokemon-C-battling-system-Demo/SECURITY.md

 ## Reporting a Vulnerability

 If a vulnerability is found, please directly message the author through private message.
-Expect

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Expect an ETA up to 1 week for a response or update.
+If a vulnerability is identified, expect an update with an ETA up to a month.
+If the vulnerability is not idenified and rejected, please elaborate the vulnerability via PM and please send in the vulnerability again.